10 Habits That Boost OKR Completion by 40-60%

 Here's the hard truth: half of all Key Results don't have a clear owner.

-Assign KR in OKRs Tool
+Assign KR owners

 3. Agility Without Chaos

-In our study, 65.7% of teams adjusted OKRs mid-cycle, but without proper tracking, those changes created confusion and misalignment.
-Teams that logged and communicated changes clearly saw nearly 50% higher completion rates
+In our study, 65.7% of teams adjusted OKRs mid-cycle.
+But without proper tracking, those changes created confusion and misalignment.

 4. The "Sweet Spot" Problem

-Track progress in OKRs Tool
+Create OKRs in OKRs Tool

 5. Skipping the Retro